The Mt. Ebal Curse Tablet

 If you appreciate this type of analysis, please “subscribe”, “like”, and “share”.

 If you wish to support this work, you can do so in the donation block below.
-Such is a great encouragement!
+If so, thank you for the encouragement.

 Next post: “Why the Fuss?“